ImSlacking/Modul300/README.md

 ### TO DO LIST

-- [X] Install a Linux VM on Oracle
+- [&check] Install a Linux VM on Oracle
-- [X] Auto install a linux VM over Vagrant
+- [&check] Auto install a linux VM over Vagrant

 <br>